jeffpar/pcjs/tools/pc/README.md

 ---
 layout: page
-title: PCjs Machine Command-Line Utility
+title: PCjs Machine Utility
 permalink: /tools/pc/
 redirect_from: /machines/pcx86/modules/bin/
 ---

-This directory contains the PCjs machine command-line utility [PC.js](pc.js), which allows you to start a "headless" machine with all TTY (eg, INT 0x10) output redirected to your console.
+This directory contains the PCjs machine command-line utility [pc.js](pc.js), which allows you to start a "headless" machine with all TTY (eg, INT 0x10) output redirected to your console.

 Load a JSON machine file, such as [ibm5150.json5](ibm5150.json5) or [compaq386.json5](compaq386.json5), with the utility's `load` command, either interactively or with the `--load` command-line argument.